How To: Get Creative with Dark and Tinted Home Screen Icons on Your iPhone or iPad

 Get Creative with Dark and Tinted Home Screen Icons on Your iPhone or iPad

-With the iOS 18 and iPadOS 18 updates, currently in beta, you can change not just your app icons but also your widgets by switching between light and dark appearances and tinted colors.
+With the iOS 18 and iPadOS 18 updates, released on Sept.
+16, you can change not just your app icons but also your widgets by switching between light and dark appearances and tinted colors.

 Many of Apple's apps have themeable Dark Mode icons, and third-party developers can update their apps with dark and tinted variants.
 Alternate app icons also need dark and tinted variants.
 Dark icons require a transparent background, while tinted ones require a fully opaque grayscale icon.
 Your system will composite its gradient background on these icons to create the effect.
-However, iOS 18 and iPadOS 18 will still attempt to adjust some app icons without any icon variants submitted.
+However, iOS 18 and iPadOS 18 will still attempt to adjust some app icons without any icon variants submitted using some clever math.

 To start, touch and hold the wallpaper on your Home Screen, tap "Edit" in the corner when apps are jiggling, then select "Customize" from the options.
 This menu offers various customization options to adjust the appearance of icons and widgets.

 One of the first things you'll notice is that you can make your icons "Small" or "Large."
 Small is how your apps and widgets would appear on iOS 17 or iPadOS 17 and earlier.
-Large makes app icons and widgets slightly bigger, which, in turn, hides app, folder, and widget names.
+Large makes app icons slightly bigger (widgets may be the same size), which, in turn, hides app, folder, and widget names.
 This simple adjustment can help you achieve a cleaner or more detailed look.

 Underneath that, you'll see four options for your icons.
 By default, "Automatic" is selected.
 This changes icons and widgets based on the chosen appearance system-wide, which you can toggle manually via Control Center, Siri, etc., or automatically via a set schedule.